LeeBigelow/Tarot-Reading-Web/README.md

 I had been exploring the online museum archives of old Tarot cards and wanted to try cleaning up the images with ImageMagick and GIMP.
 Then I decided to put the cleaned images to use and made this little Tarot reading program.

-To use it you should be able to download as a zip, unzip, and load the html files in a web browser:
+To use it you should be able to download as a zip, unzip, and load the index.html file in a web browser:

 [Tarot-Reading-Web-main.zip](https://github.com/LeeBigelow/Tarot-Reading-Web/archive/refs/heads/main.zip)

 ```
 unzip Tarot-Reading-Web-main.zip
 cd Tarot-Reading-Web-main
-firefox five-card-story.html
+firefox index.html
 ```

 Or git clone it: